FabseGP/fabsemanga/README.md

 * Library search engine, includes exclude, quotes as absolute, and a bunch of other ways to search
 * Enhanced views for internal and integrated sources
 * Enhanced usability for internal and delegated sources
+* Cross-device-sync using a self-hosted Syncyomi server

 Additional features for some extensions, features include custom description, opening in app and a bunch of other things based on the source:
 * Mangadex

 ## Download
 Get the app from our [releases page](https://codeberg.org/fabseman/fabsemanga/releases).

+If you want to try new features before they get to the stable release, you can download the preview version [here](https://codeberg.org/fabseman/fabsemangapreview/releases).

 ## Issues, Feature Requests and Contributing